embedded-software-laboratory/cpm_lab/doxygen_notes.md

 Required packages: apt install doxygen graphviz
 The file output is set to ../doxygen, maybe the folder must be generated first (~/dev/doxygen)

+Run: doxygen ./doxygen_config in the same folder as this md file

 Settings:

 INPUT (currently redundant, as ./ is given in the end; only ./LICENSE is relevant additionally, because else the file without ending would not be included due to the set file patterns)